The Lucky Dime Caper Starring Donald Duck: Plot

 Screenshot of the Master System version.

 The evil witch Magica De Spell has stolen Scrooge McDuck's Number One Dime and kidnapped his nephews, Huey, Dewey, and Louie.
 Donald Duck embarks on a mission, traveling around the world to save his three nephews and recover Scrooge's lucky dime.

 Release

 The UK version of The Lucky Dime Caper was sold in a limited edition box set that included a Donald Duck-themed T-shirt and cassette tape with a selection of eight Disney music songs.

 Reception

 In a 1992 review, Game Zone described the game as "A bit on the slow side maybe but nice graphics, just about the right level of challenge and a fair variety of gameplay make up for that".
 In 1993, Sega Master Force stated "Although The Lucky Dime Caper's tough for a Disney game, it's a lot of fun and many players welcome a challenge.
 Great graphics, sound and game design have made it a classic."

+In a 2010 retrospective review for HardcoreGaming101, Audun Sorlie remarks that although “it looks and sounds absolutely fantastic,” the game tends to feel “rushed,” offering “little new,” and noting that “the standard ice, desert, underwater and lava‑infested castles make their law‑required appearances.”
+Donald’s slow, slippery movement was also criticized, with his jump singled out as “one of the very worst in Sega platformers.”